pzaino/thecrowler/doc/crowler_agents_reference.md

         agent_name: FailureHandler
 ```

-Switch-style decision is described in some prose examples, but the current schema only defines `condition_type: if`:
+Switch-style decision is also supported by the current schema using `condition_type: switch` with `cases`:

 ```yaml
 - action: Decision